blockscout/frontend/docs/ENVS.md

 | Variable | Type| Description | Is required  | Default value | Example value |
 | --- | --- | --- | --- | --- | --- |
 | NEXT_PUBLIC_HAS_BEACON_CHAIN | `boolean` | Set to true for networks with the beacon chain | - | - | `true` |

-# How to add new environment variable

-If the variable should be exposed to the browser don't forget to add prefix `NEXT_PUBLIC_` to its name.

-These are the steps that you have to follow to make everything work:
-- create the variable placeholder for build-time in file `.env.template`; this is the most important step, without this the app will not receive any variables that are passed at run-time
-- for local development purposes add the variable to either `configs/envs/.env.common` or `configs/envs/.env.<network>` files depending on if the variable has the same value for all network or specific value for each network
-- add the variable to CI configs
-    - `deploy/values/review/values.yaml` - review environment
-    - `deploy/values/main/values.yaml` - production environment
-    - `deploy/values/e2e/values.yaml` - e2e-test environment

-Keep in mind that all json-like values should be single-quoted, e.g `[{'foo': 'bar'}]`